tete1030/openwrt-fastbuild-actions/README.md

 - [ ] SSH into docker container instead of just the runner (for `make menuconfig`)
 - [ ] Allow customizing trigger event
 - [ ] Allow specify building job in commit message (comming soon)
-- [x] Automatically linking from base builder to builders for `docker-build-inc` and `docker-build-package` when not existing
+- [x] Automatically linking from base builder to builders for `build-inc` and `build-package` when not existing
 - [ ] Optimize README
   - [ ] Simplfy documentation
   - [ ] Add Chinese version of "Usage"